 Nephrotoxic medications (e.g., nonsteroidal anti-inflammatory drugs, radio-contrast dye, aminoglycoside antibiotics).

 Initial diagnosis of CKD is made when the GFR is noted to be lower than normal, often estimated via measurement of serum creatinine and other variables.
 Testing must be repeated and renal function must be in a steady state over at least 3 months in order to determine that the renal disease is chronic, rather than just acutely changed.

 Testing to determine the underlying etiology typically includes urinalysis with examination of sediment under microscope, renal imaging, and renal biopsy in cases of unclear etiology.
 Urinary protein excretion should be checked, either with spot urine-creatinine or with 24-hour collection.
 Excessive protein excretion is a sign of glomerular disease and/or overflow proteinuria.

 Because the kidneys regulate electrolyte and acid-base balance, as well as the production of red blood cells via erythropoietin, CKD can lead to hyperkalemia, hyperphosphatemia, hypocalcemia, metabolic acidosis, and anemia.
-Laboratory studies should include a complete metabolic panel and complete blood count, as well vitamin D and intact parathyroid hormone levels.
+Laboratory studies should include a complete metabolic panel and complete blood count, as well as vitamin D and intact parathyroid hormone levels.